-Migration support is implemented in SQL Developer as a set of extensions: one for Oracle Migration Workbench, and one "plugin" for each supported third-party database.
-If you want, you can disable migration support or support for individual plugins.
+Migration support is implemented in SQL Developer as a set of extensions.
+If you want, you can disable migration support or support for migrating individual third-party databases.

 To view the installed extensions, and to enable or disable individual extensions, click Tools, then Preferences, then Extensions.
+Note that SQL Developer ships which all extensions and third-party database "plugins" available at the time of release, so to begin migrations other than for Microsoft Access, only the third-party drivers need be installed.